Seasawher/mathlib4-help/docs/commands.md

 only be used in conjunction with `in` in order to keep the section structure simple.

 ## open
+Defined in: `Lean.Elab.Command.openPrivate`

+The command `open private a b c in foo bar` will look for private definitions named `a`, `b`, `c` in declarations `foo` and `bar` and open them in the current scope.
+This does not make the definitions public, but rather makes them accessible in the current section by the short name `a` instead of the (unnameable) internal name for the private declaration, something like `_private.Other.Module.0.Other.Namespace.foo.a`, which cannot be typed directly because of the `0` name component.

+It is also possible to specify the module instead with `open private a b c from Other.Module`.

+## open
 Defined in: `Lean.Parser.Command.open`

 Makes names from other namespaces visible without writing the namespace prefix.